LearnEntertainment

 YouTube Business Model: The Search Engine for Video

-How YouTube built a monopoly on user-generated content, paying creators $70B+ while dominating global video search.
+How YouTube built a monopoly on user-generated content, crossing $60B in annual revenue and paying creators over $100B in just four years.

 YouTube